-Making the assumption that academic, everyday and special occasion behaviours were all taught by your pupils’ previous teacher, will leave you feeling frustrated and annoyed
+Making the assumption that academic, everyday and special occasion behaviors were all taught by your pupils’ previous teacher, will leave you feeling frustrated and annoyed

 Students lack the clarity and guidance of what you require of them.
 If the year two teacher assumes (wrongly) that children were taught how to enter a classroom and sit down quietly by the teacher in year one or reception, then it is likely that subsequent teachers will make the same assumptions.
 If, in fact, that particular skill was either not taught, or not completely absorbed and understood, then it is possible for some children to transfer into secondary education still not possessing the necessary skills to survive in the classroom.
 These children can find it extremely difficult to meet the expectations of the various subject teachers.
 Unhelpful and often hurtful comments are directed at some of these students who are struggling to comply, for example: